hmcts/ops-runbooks/MailRelay/README.md

 1. Mailrelay AKS deployment

+An Exim Mailrelay container is built via Docker and stored in the ACR Azure image repository.
+It's based on the featherweight image Alpine as defined in the git repo [Docker Exim Relay Image](https://github.com/hmcts/exim-relay) and is built via an Azure DevOps pipeline.

-Exim Mailrelay is currently deployed on AKS in SS-dev-00 / SS-dev-01 / SS-prod-00 / SS-prod-01.
+Exim Mailrelay is currently deployed on AKS in SS-dev-00 / SS-dev-01 / SS-prod-00 / SS-prod-01 as two replicas.
 It is monitored using Prometheus and Grafana.
 Alerts are sent to the following Slack channel #prometheus-alerting-prod , #prometheus-alerts, #prometheus-critical.

 2. Modifying the exim.conf File